dwf/rescued-scipy-wiki/Cookbook/Matplotlib/SigmoidalFunctions.rst

    p.plot(x,y, color='red', lw=2)
    p.show()

 Of course, some curves do not have closed form expressions and are not amenable for such treatment.
 Some of the matplotlib backends have the capability to draw arbitrary paths with splines (cubic and quartic) but this functionality hasn't been exposed to the user yet (as of 0.83).
-If you need this, please post to the [`http://sourceforge.net/mail/?group_id=80706`_ mailing list] or submit a sourceforge [`http://sourceforge.net/tracker/?group_id=80706&atid=560721`_ support request].
+If you need this, please post to the `mailing list <http://sourceforge.net/mail/?group_id=80706>`_ or submit a sourceforge `support request <http://sourceforge.net/tracker/?group_id=80706&atid=560721>`_.

 Rich Shepard was interested in plotting "S curves" and "Z curves", and a little bit of googling suggests that the S curve is a sigmoid and the Z curve is simply 1.0-sigmoid.
 There are many simple forms for sigmoids: eg, the hill, boltzman, and arc tangent functions.
 Here is an example of the boltzman function: